 SHRI B. R. BHAGAT: Please hear me fully.
 You have not heared me.
 Then you can ask me questions.
-I say he is under the general supervision of the High Commissioner of the contracts he enters into, with whom he enters into and so on.
+I say he is under the general supervision of the High Commissioner because he informs the High Commissioner of the contracts he enters into, with whom he enters into and so on.
 But he is not under his administrative control.
 He does not even figure in the diplomatic list of our Commission.
 Therefore, he is not a diplomatic officer at all.